Prenatal cocaine exposure: Mental, emotional, and behavioral outcomes

+Brain growth

 Cocaine causes impaired growth of the fetus's brain, an effect that is most pronounced with high levels of cocaine and prolonged duration of exposure throughout all three trimesters of pregnancy.
 Prenatal cocaine exposure has been found to affect the cognitive performance of individuals and affect speech and language development, behavior, physical and cognitive growth, and function.
 The more of the substance the fetus is exposed to, the more of an effect it can have on the overall development, as well as running the risk of being fatal to the fetus during the prenatal stage(s) of pregnancy.
-The effects of cocaine use can cause for there to be an increased chance of the baby being born premature, affecting the body weight, height, and the growth of the organs and brain due to the premature state of the baby, as well as the impact of the harmful substances the baby was exposed to.
+The effects of cocaine use can cause an increased chance of premature birth, affecting the body weight, height, and the growth of the organs and brain due to the premature state of the baby, as well as the impact of the harmful substances the baby was exposed to.
 This can have effects on other areas, such as brain development.
 Being exposed to a stimulant such as cocaine can cause damage and issues in development over time.
 In behavior, cognition, memory, grasping of information, and attention are areas that are common struggles for children who were exposed to cocaine in the womb.
 These effects are seen in individuals reaching the age of 10 and older.

-Long-term studies have shown that there are alterations made in the structure and function of the brain that occur when exposed to these drugs, which can cause changes in the behaviors of the individual over time, and they develop and grow.
-All of the effects physically and cognitively vary for each individual based on their level of exposure to the drug, the gestational timing of the infant as it develops, which determines some physical effects that might have occurred, and the care they receive after being born.
+Long-term studies have shown that alterations in the structure and function of the brain occur when exposed to these drugs, which can cause changes in the behaviors of the individual over time, and they develop and grow.
+All of the effects physically and cognitively vary for each individual based on their level of exposure to the drug, the gestational timing of the fetus as it develops, which determines possible physical effects, and the care they receive after being born.